nelsonfigueroa/nelson.cloud/content/about/index.md

 TocOpen = true
 +++

 I'm a Software Engineer with professional experience using technologies like Ruby on Rails, Kubernetes, and Amazon Web Services.
-I started this blog for fun and to share my knowledge.
+I started this blog to share my knowledge and occasionally rant.

 ## Experience